Centre For Post Graduate Legal Studies

 The required documents are:

 The courses will be taught by the leading scholars and accomplished domestic and international practitioner from the field of environment.
 The faculty at CPGLS has a strong research orientation and the LLM students are expected to contribute to faculty and research center projects in the University.
 CPGLS promotes interdisciplinary studies, joint teaching and joint research programme in partnership with other schools in the University and with partner Universities of the O.P.
-Jindal Global University with which JGU established international collaborations and semester exchange programme.
+Jindal Global (Institution of Eminence Deemed To Be University) with which JGU established international collaborations and semester exchange programme.

 The LL.M.
 (ELECC) programme classes are held at NTH Complex – Ananth Centre for Learning & Development, A2, Shaheed Jeet Singh Marg, Qutab Institutional Area, New Delhi, Delhi 110067.
 The nearest metro is IIT Delhi, RK puram and Hauz Khas metro station.